TranDai108/Lucky-Wheel-Project/README.md

 # 🎡 Lucky Wheel – Multiplayer Word Puzzle Game

-A networked multiplayer word puzzle game inspired by the classic TV show "Wheel of Fortune", built with C# and WinForms as a basic network programming assignment.
+Lucky Wheel is a networked multiplayer word puzzle game inspired by the classic TV show "Wheel of Fortune" (Vietnamese version "Chiếc nón kỳ diệu").
+The game allows up to 3 players to compete in guessing letters to solve word puzzles across multiple rounds, with a spinning wheel that adds an element of chance to their score.
+This project was developed in C# as a basic network programming assignment, demonstrating socket programming and a simple client-server architecture.

 <div align="center">
   <img src="https://img.shields.io/badge/Language-C%23-blueviolet?style=for-the-badge&logo=c-sharp" alt="Language C#">